regulaforensics/DocumentReader-iOS/README.md

 # Regula Document Reader (iOS version)

-The DocumentReader is a SDK to read various kinds of identification documents, passports, driving licenses, ID cards and etc. It's fully working ***offline***.
+Regula Document Reader SDK allows you to read various kinds of identification documents, passports, driving licenses, ID cards, etc. All processing is performed completely ***offline*** on your device.
+No any data leaving your device.

 You can use native camera to scan the documents or image from gallery for extract all data from it.

 We have provided a simple application that demonstrates the ***API*** calls you can use to interact with the DocumentReader Library.
 [Just take me to the notes!](https://github.com/regulaforensics/DocumentReader-iOS/wiki)

-If you have any questions, feel free to [contact us](mailto:support@regulaforensics.com).

 <img src="DocumentReaderDemo_main.png" width="250"> <img src="DocumentReaderDemo_process.png" width="250"> <img src="DocumentReaderDemo_result.png" width="250">